Žlutice: Sights

 The main landmark of the town centre is the Church of Saints Peter and Paul.
 The construction of the Gothic church started after 1350 and was finished in the last quarter of the 15th century.
-Baroque modifications took place in the 17th century.
+Baroque modifications were made in the 17th century.
 In 1782, the wooden bell tower was replaced by a brick one.

 The town hall has a rich architectural history and is among the most valuable buildings in the town.
 It was originally a late Gothic house from the early 16th century, which served as the town hall from 1537.
 In 1597, it was rebuilt in the Renaissance style.
 After it was damaged by a fire, it was reconstructed in a late Baroque style in 1779–1781.
 Late Neoclassical modifications were finished in 1837.
 Gothic cellars have survived to this day.

 In the centre of the town square is the Holy Trinity Column.
 The Baroque column was created by Oswald Josef Wenda in 1701–1704, probably according to the design by Petr Brandl.
 It is 13 m high.

 The Church of Saint Nicholas is originally a Gothic building from the 14th century, rebuilt in the Baroque style in 1756.
 It is a cemetery church located outside the built-up area.

 The Church of the Visitation of Our Lady is located in Skoky.
 It is a Baroque pilgrimage church, built in 1736–1738.